webhdx/ft0317a_ceiling_fan_light/README.md

 ## Credits

-This project was almost completely vibe coded.
-Most likely it could be done much better but it's good enough in my terms.
+This project was completely "vibe coded" using AI tools.
+While there's room for improvement, it serves its purpose effectively.
 The RF code transmission functionality was inspired by the excellent work of [@alm4096/Arlec-DC-Ceiling-Fan-Remote-FT0317A-Arduino](https://github.com/alm4096/Arlec-DC-Ceiling-Fan-Remote-FT0317A-Arduino).

 ## License